Secrets of Shambhala: In Pema Chodron's Shadow

 LEFT: Pema Chodron with her teacher's mistress Jennifer Shippee RIGHT: Since 2016 until the present there have been many romantic photos posted of Jennifer with Dzigar

 The irony is that what brought Chodron to become a Buddhist nun was devastation around her husband having an affair.
 Her three main teachers, Chogyam Trungpa, Saykyong Mipham, and Dzigar Kongtrul all cheated on their wives.
 Trungpa and his son Mipham were alcoholics embroiled in sexual and physical abuse scandals.
 The secrecy, lies, and abuses in Shambhala are all reminiscent of alcoholic families.
-Much of what Chodron praises as "awakened" is actual dysfunctional.
+Much of what Chodron praises as "awakened" is actually dysfunctional.
 "I’m bored by the good ones," Chodron says of spiritual teachers.

 "Pema came to explore her spirituality as an attempt to cope with the emotional trauma of her failed marriages," writes Lion's Roar.
 "She cites the moment her husband revealed his affair to her as a genuine spiritual experience — a moment where time truly stood still."